chinostroza/jarvis/README.md

-# Jarvis Code Generator #
+# Jarvis Open Code Generator #

-This project is for generate code from template
+Jarvis is an open-source code generation tool focused on flexibility, you can create templates for your favorite languages

 ```bash
 ./bin/jarvis entity contrato.json DataClass.kt Person.kt